tostenzel/tostenzel.github.io/_posts/2023-09-09-trackformer.md

 positions, and matching predictions with detections.
 Thereby, it bypasses intermediate layers that are usually present in previous pipeline designs, similar to how DETR facilitated object detection.
-The main idea is depicted by
+The main idea is depicted by Figure
 [3](#fig:trackformer).
 It is to re-use DETR's *decoded* object queries that have been matched to an actual object in one frame and use them as additional object queries for the next frame as *autoregressive